lrdj/goodlookslikethis/_posts/2022-08-04-wasting-human-capital.md

 layout: 2023/post
 title: "Is there something about Design that means the waste of human capital is inevitable?"

-subtitle: >
-  So one thing I keep coming back to and never action is the thought of wasting human capital and what we should do with old ideas...

 hero_image: /i/human-capital-folon.jpg
 hero_image_alt: >
    Floraison, 1973.
 Watercolour by Jean-Michel Folon